webguru103/smooch-docs/pages/guide/receiving-messages.md

 |merge:appUse|when two or more users are merged into one|
 |*|when any of the above triggers occurs|

+See the [webhook payload reference](http://docs.smooch.io/rest/#webhooks-payload) for more details.

 #### Configuring Via the Integrations Directory

-If you won't be managing many Smooch *apps*, it's probably easiest for you to configure webhooks using our integrations directory.
+If you won't be managing many Smooch *apps*, it's probably easiest for you to configure webhooks via the UI using our integrations directory.

 Visit the [Webhook](https://app.smmoch.io/integrations/webhook) page allows you to quickly enable support for an app.
 Once you add turn on the feature, you'll be able to specify a target URL endpoint as well as what events you want to be notified on.